dynamoRando/rcd/notes/tasks/update_delete_behaviors.md

 We also on the host side when we decide to shelve the UPDATE command need to send a refence and indicator to the host to let them know that their command is pending acceptance.
 This means changing the `proto` and also potentially having a record of pending updates on the host side (which means another table.)

+## Design on sending messages back to host

+Maybe add a u32 UpdateStatus field?
+Options would be:
+- Success (covers overwrite and overwrite with log)
+- Pending (covers queue for review)
+- Ignored (covers ignored behavior)

+Note: The `is_successful` flag is truly only for errors: meaning the database was not found, or the schema has differed in some manner, etc.

 ## Data Queue Schema
 - Id (which will be used to accept/reject the command later)
 - Raw SQL Statement (TEXT)